Brain Injury Rehabilitation Program

 Our Expert Team

-In the Brain Injury Rehabilitation Program, each patient’s care is coordinated by three types of doctors who specialize in treating patients with brain injuries: a neurologist, a neuropsychologist, and a physiatrist.
+In the Brain Injury Rehabilitation Program, each patient’s care is coordinated by three types of doctors who specialize in treating patients with brain injuries: a neurologist, a neuropsychologist, and a physiatrist, or doctor who specializes in rehabilitation medicine.
 They work together to help you achieve the best possible outcome.

 Neurologists evaluate and treat you for any neurological condition, impairment, or difficulty.
 Neurorehabilitation psychologists focus on how changes in brain function caused by an injury or neurological condition may affect your thought processes, behavior, or emotions, and they help you and your family adjust to those cognitive and physical changes.

-Learn more about the physiatrists, doctors who specialize in rehabilitation medicine, in our Brain Injury Rehabilitation Program:
+Learn more about the physiatrists in our Brain Injury Rehabilitation Program:

 Inpatient Brain Injury Rehabilitation